 Before getting to examples that are really problematic, let me first express agreement with some of what our authors say here.
 Some critics (and this is my assessment, not something the authors say) exaggerate the issue in absurd ways (speaking of hyperbole!).
 The internet is full of gems like “Read the Old Testament.
 The killing never ends.”
 Really.
 Never ends.
 The way some criticism are made you can be almost completely certain that they are not based on the critic’s having actually read the Old Testament at all.
 We read remarks about swords swinging, the blood gushing out and heads rolling on every page as though God commanded virtually nothing but constant butchery of Israel’s fellow human beings.
 There are of course more sober critics who have indeed read the relevant passages and whose criticisms are far more temperate.
 But to all such pseudo-outraged (and the wider public with an interest), the authors do a service in chapter six by calling attention to the emphasis in the conquest narratives about “driving out” the nations before the children of Israel.
 And there are some passages that stress just this, such as Exodus 23 where God says “I will make your enemies turn their backs and run,” God will send forth a hornet before Israel (whatever that means) to drive the people out bit by bit, while Israel expands to fill the land.
 In Leviticus 18 God via Moses) tells the people that the land will “vomit out” the previous inhabitants because of the evil they have done, and that if Israel fails to keep God’s law, the land will vomit them out, too.
 So expulsion from the promised land is a key theme in the conquest.
 The aim is not to kill as many of the people as possible, but to empty the land so that the tribes of Israel may inhabit it.

 Nevertheless, there are some passages the quite clearly use the language of complete slaughter and destruction.
 Kill everything that breathes.
 Leave none alive.
 Destroy them completely, and so on.
 What do we do with those passages?
 Here is where the authors commend to us their centrepiece.
-These passages, while they may appear to record the command to kill everybody (or at least everybody who didn’t manage to escape with their lives), that is not what the commands really mean.
-They are hyperbole –deliberate overstatements – which really mean that Israel was to defeat and drive out the inhabitants of the city.
+Although these passages may appear to record the command to kill everybody (or at least everybody who didn’t manage to escape with their lives), that is not what the commands really mean.
+They are hyperbole – deliberate overstatements that were meant to be read as hyperbole and not as strictly correct accounts – which only really meant that Israel was to drive out the inhabitants of the city.

 So Joshua took all that land: the hill country and all the Negeb and all the land of Goshen and the lowland and the Arabah and the hill country of Israel and its lowland, from Mount Halak, which rises toward Seir, as far as Baal-gad in the valley of Lebanon below Mount Hermon.
 He took all their kings, struck them down, and put them to death.